 A child placed in a locked unit is not eligible for IV-E maintenance funds, even though the child meets other eligibility criteria.
 Only children adjudicated as delinquent may be placed in a locked unit.
-The following lowa contractors operate locked units:
+The following lowa contractor operates a locked unit:

-- Family Resources, Inc. (the Leslie unit in Davenport, Iowa); and, - Four Oaks (the STOP program in Cedar Rapids, Iowa).
+Four Oaks (one unit of the STOP program in Cedar Rapids, Iowa).